RockitBootcamp/Phoenix-Admin/Tech Interview Questions/Front-end.md

 ### What is Gulp?
 And what common tasks can it be used for?
-- A build system
+- It's a build system
-- A tool that helps facilitate concatenation and minification of files
+- It's a tool that helps facilitate routine tasks
+- Can do concatenation and minification of files
 - Can turn Sass files into CSS files
 - Can do Linting
 - Can start your development servers